iclaserplasma/GeminiXANES2020_analysis/README.md

 Analysis code for the Gemini XANES 2020 experiment

 # Installation instructions
-copy paths_template.py to paths.py
+1) copy paths_template.py to paths.py

-edit so that the variable DATA_FOLDER  points to your MIRAGE data folder which you copy from Box in terminal navigate to this directory and type pip install .
+2) edit so that the variable DATA_FOLDER  points to your MIRAGE data folder which you copy from Box

+3) in terminal navigate to this directory and type "pip install ."

 This should install the package and dependencies